dirkleas/miditoyz/help.md

-  db        Analyze music catalog database with duckdb (enter ".quit" to... devices   List currently connected midi output devices attached via... dump      Dump a MIDI song file in raw text format. fields    Show the field names and types from your catalog that you can... info      Show current miditoyz settings. init      Generate a new music collection from a source directory into... merge     Merge source catalog into destination catalog, overwriting...
+  db        Analyze music catalog database with duckdb (enter ".quit" to... devices   List currently connected midi output devices attached via... dump      Dump a MIDI song file in raw text format. fields    Show the field names and types from your catalog database... info      Show current miditoyz settings. init      Generate a new music collection from a source directory into... merge     Merge source catalog into destination catalog, overwriting...